The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 Only pharmacies are authorised to distribute prescription drugs to consumers.
 The pharmacy must hold a licence for pharmaceutical retail activity and only pharmacies are authorised to distribute over-the-counter (OTC) drugs to consumers (retail shops are currently not allowed to sell OTC drugs in Russia).

 Online sale of drugs is possible if conducted by a pharmacy, provided compliance with certain rules that were introduced in May 2020.
-According to new regulation, the online sale of OTC medicines (except narcotic drugs, psychedelic drugs and drugs containing over 25 per cent of ethyl alcohol) is now permitted.
+According to the regulation, the online sale of OTC medicines (except narcotic drugs, psychedelic drugs and drugs containing over 25 per cent of ethyl alcohol) is now permitted.
 Online selling of prescribed drugs (except narcotic drugs, psychedelic drugs and drugs containing over 25 per cent of ethyl alcohol) is now also allowed in cases of emergency or where there is an occurrence of a threat of transmission of a disease constituting a danger to the public.
 The specific rules for selling prescribed drugs must be temporarily determined by the Russian government on a case-by-case basis.
 Such rules have not yet been developed.

 Thus, online trade may be carried out by pharmacies that have a licence to carry out pharmaceutical activities, which they have held for at least one year, and provided that the pharmacy meets the established criteria, including, in particular: